clearlydefined/clearlydefined/docs/contributing-code.md

 contributions.
 For example, the website needs designers and people who can think deeply about the curation User Experience and workflow.
 No code at all!
 Of course, if you are a React expert, there are challenges for you too.

-The ongoing work is tracked in a set of [GitHub Project on the ClearlyDefined org](https://github.com/clearlydefined/projects).
-Typically there will be a project for the current monthly milstone.
+The ongoing work is tracked in a set of [GitHub Project on the ClearlyDefined org](https://github.com/orgs/clearlydefined/projects).
+Typically there will be a project for the current monthly milestone.
 In addition, each repo has a set of GitHub issues and typically several with _Help wanted_ or _Good first issue_ labels.
 Also look in the repos for a higher level view of the problem areas and a roadmap for where that repo's function is going.